Armada Hoffler Properties (NYSE:AHH) Issues FY 2022 Earnings Guidance

-Armada Hoffler Properties (NYSE:AHH) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $1.110-$1.150 for the period.
+Armada Hoffler Properties (NYSE:AHH) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $1.110-$1.150 for the period.
 The company issued revenue guidance of -.

+AHH has been the subject of several recent analyst reports.
+Zacks Investment Research downgraded Armada Hoffler Properties from a buy rating to a hold rating in a research note on Thursday, January 13th.
+Bank of America downgraded Armada Hoffler Properties from a neutral rating to an underperform rating and lowered their target price for the company from $14.00 to $13.50 in a research report on Monday, October 25th.
+Finally, Robert W. Baird restated a buy rating and set a $15.00 target price on shares of Armada Hoffler Properties in a research note on Thursday, December 30th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Buy and a consensus target price of $15.08.

 Armada Hoffler Properties Company Profile